popgenomics/ABConline/README.md

 ```

 ## config.yaml
 Configuration file used by Snakemake to adapt the workflow to a particular analysis.
-Contains information such as species names, region type (encoding, non-coding), prior borders, etc...
+Contains information such as species names, genomic region (coding, noncoding), prior boundaries, etc...
 ```
 nspecies: 2
 infile: all_loci.fasta